diyan/pywinrm/README.md

 winrm quickconfig
 ```

 Enable WinRM basic authentication.
-For domain users, it is necessary to use NTLM, Kerberos or CredSSP authentication (Kerberos and NTLM authentication are enabled by default CredSSP isn't).
+For domain users, it is necessary to use NTLM, Kerberos, or CredSSP authentication (Kerberos and NTLM authentication are enabled by default, CredSSP is not).
 ```
 # from cmd:
 winrm set winrm/config/service/auth @{Basic="true"}